Adam Carr’s second 2014 Zagora trench team

 Web Content Producer

-The directors of the Zagora Archaeological Project extend an invitation to all people living in or staying on Andros to a tour of this significant c.
-900-700BCE settlement site on Saturday 25 October 2014.
+The directors of the Zagora Archaeological Project extend an invitation to all living on or visiting Andros to a public presentation about the project.
+The presentation about this significant c.
+900-700BCE settlement will be held at the Municipal Cinema, Chora, at 7pm on Thursday 6 November 2014.

-The tour will be led by the directors of the project, Professor Meg Miller and Associate Professor Lesley Beaumont (both from the University of Sydney) and Dr Stavros Paspalas (Deputy Director of the Australian Archaeological Institute at Athens).
+The session will be presented in Greek by two of the co-directors of the project, Associate Professor Lesley Beaumont (from the University of Sydney) and Dr Stavros Paspalas (Deputy Director of the Australian Archaeological Institute at Athens).

 Read more